pgiraudoux/shinyPred/shinyPred_en/README.md

 ## Import trapping plan file

-A trapping plant file is just a text file tab delimited with two headed colums.
+A trapping plan file is just a text file tab delimited with two headed colums.
 In the file 'trapping1_mar2june.txt', you have the following

 ```